 Any person may call 911 or campus safety (315-228-7911) for immediate safety assistance.
 If you or someone else needs help, call for immediate assistance.
-Campus safety can also assist the individual in making a report of a crime to local law enforcement and/or contacting a "Responsible Administrator" under the University's Equity Grievance Policy to initiate the University's internal response mechanisms.
+Campus safety can also assist the individual in making a report of a crime to local law enforcement and/or contacting a "Responsible Administrator" under the University's Student Non-discrimination, Anti-Harassment, and Sexual Misconduct Policy to initiate the University's internal response mechanisms.

 A victim of a crime is encouraged to, but is not required to, report the incident to local law enforcement and pursue criminal charges.
 The criminal process and the University's disciplinary processes are not mutually exclusive or dependent on each other, meaning that a person may pursue either a criminal complaint or University complaint or both.
 The fact that there is a criminal complaint filed will not prevent the University from taking its own internal investigatory and disciplinary action.
+Sanctions following disciplinary proceedings regarding rape, or forcible or nonforcible sex offenses, with a finding of responsibility for the respondent may include suspension or expulsion.
 However, in some cases, the University may delay temporarily the initiation of its internal processes while a law enforcement investigation is ongoing.
 Such delays will not last more than 10 calendar days except when law enforcement authorities specifically request and justify a longer delay.